 So what’s a borrower with a bad credit score to do?

-Yes, you have opportunities and options to act while interest rates are low.
-And keep in mind, a lower prime lending rate affects all loan types.
+There are still opportunities and options to act while interest rates are low for borrowers with bad credit.
+Keep in mind: a lower prime lending rate affects all loan types.
 So while you might not get the best terms, you are likely to get a better rate than you might get at another time.
-Moral of the story, when rates are good, it’s a good time for everyone to consider buying a home.

 Are There Mortgage Loans for Bad Credit?

-Beyond seeking out other loan options, the best thing an aspiring homebuyer with a low credit score can do is to raise their credit score.
-Yes, raising your credit score is achievable and doesn’t take forever.
-In fact, many of the techniques can be accomplished in one day and won’t cost you a dime.
+Beyond seeking out other loan options, the best thing an aspiring homebuyer with a low credit score can do is raise their credit score.
+Raising your credit score is achievable and doesn’t take years to overcome.
+You can accomplish many of the techniques quickly without spending a dime.

 Odd as it sounds, the lower your credit score, the easier it is to improve it.
 In fact, when you begin with a low credit score, increasing it by 100 points isn’t an unrealistic expectation.